Saving & Spending Budgeting & Expenses

 • Miscellaneous

-You should track your spending and keep a record inside the envelope.
+Track your spending and keep a record in a physical or digital envelope.
 When the money's gone, you can no longer spend in that category.
-If you have money left over in any of your envelopes at the end of the month, deposit it into savings or add it to one of next month’s envelopes.
+If you have cash left over anywhere at the end of the month, deposit it into savings or add it to one of next month’s envelopes.
+Many budgeting apps use a digitized version of the envelope method, including EveryDollar.

 5. The bare-bones budget

 This monthly budget is ideal for someone who wants to join the FIRE movement and retire early.
-It can also work for someone who needs a low-income budget after losing a job and needing to adopt a frugal lifestyle or who is drowning in debt or on a tight budget.
+It can also work for someone who needs a low-income budget after losing a job or who is drowning in debt.

-It’s very simple: You only buy absolute necessities.
+It’s very simple, at least on paper: You only buy absolute necessities.
 You pay your rent or mortgage, utility bills, car insurance, health coverage, and other fixed or variable expenses you can’t avoid.
 You buy only the groceries, household items, and personal care items you can’t live without.
-And anything left over goes to savings and paying off debt, such as credit card payments, medical bills, and more.
+Anything left over goes to savings and paying off debt, such as credit card payments, medical bills, and more.

 This is also sometimes called a spending freeze, and it can be helpful during times of financial hardship or while trying to achieve a lofty financial goal.